ippontech/blog-usa/posts/seeding-a-shared-library-with-jenkins.md

    2. Scroll to the `Build` section > select `Add Build step` > Select `Process Job DSLs`
    3. In the `DSL Scripts` input field, enter `dsl/seed.groovy`
        * Leave everything else as the default configuration

-## What have we done so far?
-  1. We configured Jenkins to use Shared Libraries
-  2. We configured our `seedJob` to use the `seed.groovy` file from our Shared Library stored in github
-  3. Now, we are ready to run or `seedJob` to create other jobs

 ##  Goal 3
 Now that we have our Jenkins set up to use Shared Libraries, we are ready to run our `seedJob` to create a simple Freestyle Job